 Employment at the MPI-BR

 The Max Planck Institute for Brain Research offers you flexible working hours, the possibility to work part-time as well as the potential extension of employement contract after maternal leave.
-Please refer to Nicole Gruber (HRM) for more information.
+Please refer to Claudia Holzapfel (HRM) for more information.
 Another example is our “Kids’ Room”, in which older children can do their homework after school.